v1cont/yad/feature-comparison.md

 ⁽⁹⁾ On GTK+-2 the preview image is generated only when a file item is selected interactively.
 Therefore `yad --file --filename=/my/pic.jpg --file --preview [--large-preview]` will not start with the preview of pic.jpg loaded.

+⁽¹⁰⁾ On GTK+-2 icon browser options `--all` and `--symbolic` are ignored because GTK+-2 cannot discriminate symbolic icons.